blaenk/site/content/notes/postgresql.md

 Note that if the following conditional expressions are too restricting, it's recommended to write a stored procedure in a more expressive language.

 `CASE` is similar to `if` statements.
 It can be used wherever an expression is valid.
 If there is no `ELSE` clause and no condition is `TRUE` then the result is `NULL`.
-Note that the data types of all result expressions <span class="highlight">must be convertible to a single output type</span>.
+Note that the data types of all result expressions <mark>must be convertible to a single output type</mark>.

 ``` postgres
 CASE WHEN condition THEN result